farkasseb/farkasseb.github.io/_posts/2023-01-15-terminal-setup-on-macos.md

 ### Authenticate with SSH automatically

 I have a lot of [SSH keys](https://www.ssh.com/academy/ssh-keys), usually using a different one for each and every Git provider and client we are working for.
 Managing these, especially if you have multiple Bitbucket accounts for example can be a pain.
-Writing complex ssh configurations.
-1Password CLI comes to our rescue here as well.
+Writing complex ssh configurations. `1Password CLI` comes to our rescue here as well.
-First, we can store our SSH keys in 1Password vaults, which is already better than the default `~/.ssh` directory.
+First, we can store our SSH keys in `1Password` **vaults**, which is already better than the default `~/.ssh` directory.
 The real kicker, however, is that we can automatically authenticate with our Touch ID when we perform `git` commands.
 It's like magic. 🎉

 To set this up follow the [guide](https://developer.1password.com/docs/ssh).
 The main steps are:

 - Turning on `Settings` -> `Developer` -> **`Use the SSH agent`**
-- Add the proper config to your SSH config (`~/.ssh/config`).
-1Password settings will show it.
+- Add the proper config to your SSH config (`~/.ssh/config`). `1Password` settings will show it.

 ```sh
 Host *